lopudesigns/weproxy/README.md

 ```

 ### Default Namespace
-Any json-rpc method with no period in the method name is presumed to be in the "eznode" namespace and will be forwarded to a eznode endpoint:
+Any json-rpc method with no period in the method name is presumed to be in the "node" namespace and will be forwarded to a node endpoint:

 ```
 POST / HTTP/1.1